It used to be impossible to manage any kind of SEO campaign without keyword research backing up your strategy.

 Today, the Hummingbird algorithm and Google’s commitment to “semantic search” capabilities have rendered old keyword-based ranking systems nearly obsolete; you can no longer rank for a keyword just by stuffing it into your content or building links to a page using exact-match anchor text for that keyword.
 In fact, these tactics can get you penalized if you aren’t careful.

 So is keyword research just a remnant of a dead strategy, or is there something more to it?

-Let’s take a look at the pros and cons of conducting keyword research as an integral part of your SEO campaign:
+Let’s take a look at the pros and cons of conducting keyword research in 2016 as an integral part of your SEO campaign:

 These are the advantages you can hope to gain:

 Niche and Competitive Targeting

 Taking a look at keyword information in various niches will help you find key areas to target.
 For example, let’s say you’re a defense attorney and you notice that one of your competitors has monopolized terms related to DUI-related offenses, but terms related to theft are pretty much untouched.
 This gives you a generalized insight into what target phrases will yield to more efficient results.
 It can also help you figure out what niche terms are worth pursuing, based on search volume data.

 Search Behavior Insights

 Researching keyword trends can also help you figure out behavioral insights of online users.
 For example, using Google Trends can help you identify major fluctuations in certain keyword search volume.
 This can help you identify the rising or falling popularity of various subjects related to your industry, and may help you plan for long-term positions.